BROADSoftware/HADeploy/docsite/docs/installation.md

 ## Latest release via `pip` (Mac OS X)

 `pip` is the Python package manager.
-If not already installed, you can easely install it.
+If not already installed, you can easily install it.

 ```bash
 sudo easy_install pip